JamesMcMinn/Twitter-Stream-Reader/README.md

 ## Usage
 The stream reader has 2 modes:
  - **File Mode**: Opens and reads a file, simulating the Twitter gardenhose for testing and development.
  - **Live Mode**: Using a set of specified keys, connect to the Twitter steaming API and read the gardenhose.

 ### Parameters
+The following is a list of parameters used by Twitter Stream Reader.

     -ck= Consumer Key
     -cs= Consumer Secret
     -os= OAuthTokenSecret
     -ot= OAuth Token

     -if= Input File to read from for File Mode

     -port= (Optional) Port to listen on which other applications can connect to.
 Optional.
 Default: 8053

 ### Live Mode Example